 Have you ever caught yourself at a party spouting out the benefits of Bikram Yoga?
 Or a friend calls you and tells you he threw out his back once again, or your favorite relative says she feels so stressed out she can barely make it through the day, and the only thing that is perfectly obvious to you is they must get to the hot room.
 Do not pass go.
 Do not collect $200.
 Get to the hot room NOW.

 Maybe they ignore you thinking, “What kind of cult have you joined?” or maybe they give it a shot.
-They actually show up looking for the answers to better health.
-Wouldn’t it be great if they left 3 lbs. lighter?
-I mean they hear you sweat a LOT.
+Wouldn’t it be great if they left three pounds lighter?
+I mean, they hear you sweat a LOT.
 It could be possible.
 Or what if that nagging pain in their shoulder would suddenly disappear?
 They have heard stories like that – didn’t someone post something like that to Facebook just the other day?

 I’ve seen it go both ways.
-Over the years I’ve consistently brought friends and family to the hot room hoping they would love it the way I do.
+Over the years I’ve brought friends and family to the hot room, hoping they would love it the way I do.
 I’ve found myself listing the benefits of this practice in social situations when I had promised to try and keep the “yoga talk” to a minimum before arriving.
-I’ve listened to friends talk about wishing they could find that perfect workout routine that they could stick to or discuss how their hips and knees are starting to nag after years of dancing in show after show and I mention they should give Bikram Yoga a try.
+I’ve listened to friends talk about wishing they could find that perfect workout routine that they could stick to, or discuss how their hips and knees are starting to nag after years of dancing in show after show, and I mention they should give Bikram Yoga a try.
 I simply can’t help trying to share this yoga with everyone around me.